adamko-dev/kotlinx-serialization-typescript-generator/docs/tuples.md

 that only contain the type.
 This is especially useful when using JSON, as including property names means the messages are much larger.

-Tuples are a bit difficult to create in Kotlinx Serialization, but KxTsGen includes [TupleSerializer](../modules/kxs-ts-gen-core/src/commonMain/kotlin/dev/adamko/kxstsgen/core/experiments/tuple.kt) which can help.
+Tuples are a bit difficult to create in Kotlinx Serialization, but KxsTsGen includes [TupleSerializer](../modules/kxs-ts-gen-core/src/commonMain/kotlin/dev/adamko/kxstsgen/core/experiments/tuple.kt) which can help.
 It requires a name, an ordered list of elements, and a constructor for deserializing.